MichaelThamm/autonomous-drone/sub-systems/vision/README.md

 ## Battery Powered Oak-D Lite
 * To use a [battery-powered Oak-D Lite](https://discuss.luxonis.com/d/1767-powering-oak-d-lite), Luxonis recommends the [Y-adapter](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM6010/#y-adapter)
-* "The power port wants 5V power up to 2.1A"
+* The power port wants 5V power up to 2.1A
-* "This means you can use anything (compliant) with a USB-C port to connect to the power port and the data port will be isolated so that you can use whatever you like for a host"
+* USB-C to the power port and the [data-to-Pi-see-section-6](https://github.com/luxonis/depthai-hardware/blob/master/DM9095_OAK-D-LITE_DepthAI_USB3C/Datasheet/OAK-D-Lite_Datasheet.pdf)
-* "If you don't have USB-C you can use a power bank or 'charger' that is rated for at least 1A / 5W (preferably 2A / 10W)"
+* If you don't have USB-C, use battery rated for at least 1A / 5W (preferably 2A / 10W)
-* "Always connect the 'power' first before connected the host to the 'data'."
+* Always connect the 'power' first before connected the host to the 'data'

 ### Connect a spliced USB-C cable
 * [usbc-flying-leads](https://www.reichelt.at/at/de/usb-c-stecker-auf-freie-enden-sw-20-cm-usb-c-awg22-20-p292505.html)